Weekly Cover: The Last Living Lacrosse Olympian

 Coleman had never played lacrosse at Bristol High School in Connecticut, but he was athletic.
 He played varsity soccer, rec softball and touch football.

 When World War II started, Coleman earned his fighter pilot license.
 He never saw combat, however.
-His plane was en route to Germany when the United States dropped the first atomic bomb Aug.
+His plane was en route to the Pacific when the United States dropped the first atomic bomb Aug.
 6, 1945, over the Japanese city of Hiroshima.
 Coleman was rerouted to a U.S. air base, according to Potter.

 When Coleman returned to RPI, Harkness was establishing the foundation for the lacrosse team.